 City guide

-A low-tax Asian financial hub with world-class infrastructure, exceptional safety, and English as the working language
+A low-tax Asian financial hub with extensive infrastructure, very high safety, and English as the working language

 At a glance